 Compensatory damage refers to the money the defendant pays you to compensate for what was lost because of your injury.
-This refers to lost wages and medical bills, which can easily be calculated, as well as emotional and physical pain and suffering, which is harder to determine.
+This refers to lost wages and medical bills.
+Which can easily be calculated.
+But emotional and physical pain and suffering are harder to determine.

-If you win your case, a personal injury award will always include compensation for your medical bills for treatment you’ve already undergone and for future treatments related to that injury.
-There is not a set formula that a judge uses to calculate how much money to award for pain and suffering.
+If you win your case, a personal injury award will always include compensation for your medical bills.
+That includes treatment you’ve already undergone and future treatments related to that injury.
+There is no set formula that a judge uses to calculate how much money to award for pain and suffering.
 Usually, they will instruct the jury to use their best judgment to decide how much to award the plaintiff.

 Punitive damages are awarded on top of compensatory damages.
-They come straight from the defendant’s pocketbook, so their purpose is to punish the defendant.
+They come straight from the defendant’s pocketbook.
+So their purpose is to punish the defendant.
 Punitive damages are only awarded in cases where the defendant’s actions or behavior was especially malicious.
-If the defendant was simply negligent or careless, they will probably not have to pay punitive damages.
+If the defendant was negligent or careless, they will probably not have to pay punitive damages.

-It’s recommended that you calculate how much money you may win in a settlement before you pursue a claim.
+You should calculate your personal injury case is worth before you pursue a claim.
 If the monetary and emotional cost of hiring a lawyer and navigating the legal process is more than what you might win, then perhaps pursuing a claim wouldn’t be financially sound.